MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-get-pki-certs.md

 ---

-# Generate certificate signing requests for Azure Stack Hub
+# Get certificate signing requests for deployment in Azure Stack Hub

 You can use the Azure Stack Hub Readiness Checker tool to create Certificate Signing Requests (CSRs) suitable for an Azure Stack Hub deployment.
 Certificates should be requested, generated, and validated with enough time to test before deployment.
 You can get the tool [from the PowerShell Gallery](https://aka.ms/AzsReadinessChecker).